dropzone/dropzone/readme.md

 Dropzone.js is a light weight JavaScript library for jQuery that turns an HTML element into a dropzone.
 This means that a user can drag and drop a file onto it, and the file gets uploaded to the server via AJAX.

-It is written as a [component](https://github.com/component/component).
+It is written as a [component](https://github.com/component/component) but there's a standalone version.

 ![Screenshot](http://i.imgur.com/jpc80.png)